pachterlab/gget/docs/src/en/mutate.md

 The identifiers (following the '>') of the mutated sequences in the output FASTA will be '>[seq_ID]_[mut_ID]'.

 `--minimum_kmer_length`
 Minimum length of the mutant kmer required.
 Mutant kmers with a smaller length will be erased.
 Default: None -> No k-mers are filtered out

+`--merge_identical_entries`
+Whether to merge identical entries in the output fasta file.
+Default: False

 `--update_df`
 Whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
 Default: False